 When the accident takes place in a construction zone, there is often more evidence available that can help prove fault for several reasons.
 First, construction zones may have many more witnesses when workers are present.
 Second, traffic usually moves at a slower pace so that other drivers may have a better chance of seeing what happened.
 Third, police officers are sometimes present at construction zones, which makes it more likely that they can give a reliable, firsthand account of the events in a police report.
 Finally, construction zones sometimes have video cameras that can capture crucial footage of the accident or the circumstances leading up to it.

-How Settlements Work for Construction Zone Accidents
+The Settlement Process for Construction Zone Accidents

 Most accident claims, including those that involve construction zones, settle out of court.
 Typically, your attorney will submit documentation that shows liability and damages to the at-fault party’s insurance carrier in the form of a demand letter.
 The carrier is required to respond to the demand in a reasonable time frame and must pay compensation for a valid claim up to the policy limit.